nyorain/vil/docs/done.md

 For v0.1

+- [x] fix ui for fixed resource tracking: check for nullptr resource references everywhere ~~(and use weak/shared pointer where we can't manually reset to null)~~
+	- [x] use CommandBufferRecord::destroyed to show <destroyed> instead of resource reference buttons
+- [x] argumentsDesc for transfer commands (missing for a lot of commands rn)
+- [x] fix nonCoherentAtom mapped memory flushing
+- [x] fix/disable render pass splitting for transient attachments
+	- [x] think of other cases where it might not work.
+- [x] move old commandHook concept to docs/stash.
+Or just delete {last commit before remove: f140de13aed126311fb740530181af05cbc7a651}
+- [x] before copying image in renderpass in commandHook, check if transferSrc is supported for image (we might not be able to set it in some cases)
+	  	- [x] check for support in swapchain and image creation
+- [x] cleanup, implement cb viewer as in node 1652
+- [x] in overview: before showing pending submissions, we probably want to check them all for finish
+- [x] fully implement command buffer viewer
+	- [x] support all vulkan 1.0 commands (add to cb.h and commands.h)
+	- [x] show all commands & info for commands
+- [x] fix dummy buttons in command viewer (e.g. BeginRenderPass)
+- [x] track dynamic graphics pipeline state
+	- [x] show it in command ui
+- [x] improve/cleanup pipeline time queries from querypool
+	- [x] query whole-cb time, and correctly support querying for full renderpass
+	- [x] we should probably show estimate of time range.
+The current values often become meaningless on a per-command basis.
+		  Also average them over multiple frames, avoid this glitchy look
+- [x] properly implement layer querying functions
+	- [x] version negotiation?
+	- [x] implement vkEnumerateInstanceVersion, return lowest version we are confident to support. maybe allow to overwrite this via environment variable (since, technically, the layer will usually work fine even with the latest vulkan version)
+		  EDIT: nope, that's not how it is done.
 - [x] restructure repo
 	- [x] add an example (using swa)
 	- [x] move everything else into src (maybe api.h to include/?)